-Best book for mystics: A New Earth: Awakening to Your Life’s Purpose
+Best Spirituality Book for Depression: A New Earth: Awakening to Your Life’s Purpose by Eckhart Tolle

 Oprah loves it, and she’s almost never wrong.
 In her book of short essays, One Thing I Know for Sure, she says it’s her favorite book of all time.
 I prefer The Power of Now, but this book is pretty cool, too.